pgagala/mutation-testing/README.md

     //skip analysis if codebase hasn't changed -  https://pitest.org/quickstart/incremental_analysis/ enableDefaultIncrementalAnalysis = true

-}
+    //place where pitest report should be placed - convenient not to place it in build folder (which is cleaned up during clean phase) reportDir = file('pitestReport')

+    //file where info about incremental analysis is read from historyInputLocation = file('pitestReport/pitHistory.txt')

+    //file where info about incremental analysis is written historyOutputLocation = file('pitestReport/pitHistory.txt') }
 ```
 There are more options to configure, but those shown above are most important in my opinion.